Fans Throng Stadiums On The Opening Day Of Quaid-e-Azam Trophy - UrduPoint

 Fans Throng Stadiums On The Opening Day Of Quaid-e-Azam Trophy

-It was the attraction of watching Babar Azam bat which brought Mujahid Saleem to Lahore’s Gaddafi Stadium
+It was the attraction of watching Pakistan's stylish batsman Babar Azam bat which brought fans to Mujahid to Lahore's Gaddafi Stadium on Saturday

 To bridge the gap between the cricketers and their fans, the Pakistan Cricket Board (PCB) has opened the gates of the venues, staging Quaid-e-Azam Trophy, for the fans to watch their stars up-close.